History of Asbestos, Pt. 2: Asbestos in the Middle Ages

 While there were other uses, some of the records were lost as the ancient era entered the medieval and renaissance periods.
 It was the European Dark Ages after all — a time of civilizational decline.

-By the Middle Ages, asbestos began taking on new uses in addition to its jaw-dropping theatrics.
+By the Middle Ages, asbestos began to take on new uses beyond jaw-dropping theatrics.

 Asbestos Party Tricks Continue in the Middle Ages

-It’s recorded that the court of Charlemagne, the first Holy Roman Emperor often referred to as the “Father of Europe,” used asbestos in various ways to entertain those around him.
+It’s recorded that the court of Charlemagne, the first Holy Roman Emperor who is often referred to as the “Father of Europe,” used asbestos in various ways to entertain those around him.

 One legend tells of how he would host luxurious banquets on a white tablecloth woven from pure asbestos.
 After the feast, he would toss the tablecloth into the fire to amaze guests when it refused to burn.
 The cloth would then be laid back out on the table unharmed and clean as ever.